BASIC BIDDING REVIEW: — Competition

 Bid ______ Bid ______ Bid ______ Bid ______ Bid ______

 The down side of overcalling 1NT is that your LHO is well situated to double for penalties with 10+ points.
 It is much easier to double when there is no trump suit to ruff away long suit winners.
 Your partner has the job of running for safety when this happens, this means bidding a 5 card or longer suit with a weak hand.
-Stayman and other conventions no longer apply, 2!C may be a 5 card suit or may just be a weak hand with no long suit that will redouble on the next round if doubled.
+Stayman and other conventions no longer apply, 2 may be a 5 card suit or may just be a weak hand with no long suit that will redouble on the next round if doubled.

 IV.
 The Simple Overcall